ringcentral/RingCentral.Net/README.md

 ### Rule of thumb

 But not all binary content has been migrated to CDN.
-If the resource to download provides you with a CDN uri, use that CDN uri.
+If the resource to download provides you with a CDN URI, use that CDN URI.
-If there is no CDN uri provided, construct the uri as the [sample code](./samples.md) shows.
+If there is no CDN URI provided, construct the URI as the [sample code](./samples.md) shows.

 ## How to access headers